Sign In Register

 Is Cowichan Valley A a Good Place to Live?

 Based on current data, Cowichan Valley A receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
-Key strengths include above-average household incomes, a low poverty rate.
+Key strengths include above-average household incomes, abundant sunshine, a low poverty rate.
 Areas to be aware of include high housing costs, above-average unemployment.
 Cowichan Valley A has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs